Skip to Content

 Lunch Ideas

 Lunch is great in the outdoors, under the sun on a warm summer day.
-And there are lots of non-refrigerated foods you can use to put together a great lunch for the family.
+There are lots of non-refrigerated foods you can use to put together a great lunch for the family.

 Jerky

-For a good source of protein, dried meat jerky can be eaten with crackers and cut up veggies.
-To keep you satisfied, grab a variety pack.
+For a good source of protein, dried meat jerky can be eaten with crackers and cut-up veggies.
+To keep you satisfied, grab a variety pack like this one from Jack Link’s.

 A pack of bagels or buns goes a long way and will be fresh for two or three days.
 Use for sandwiches or grill up with a bit of oil and sprinkle with garlic salt as a side dish.